godacollective/InstagramCrawler/README.md

 # Description
-An Selenium-based web Instagram crawler.
+Selenium-based web Instagram crawler.
 Used for the [Instarigami](https://vimeo.com/198317130) installation.

 This is a forked version of [InstagramCrawler](https://github.com/iammrhelo/InstagramCrawler), updated for Python 3 support and additional functionality.
 The InstagramCrawler class resides in a separate file, which makes it easier to import into other code.
 The crawler also stores the names of all the images downloaded in `downloaded_images` which can be cleared by calling the `clear_downloads_list` method of the crawler.